huyuhui001/mySite/docs/linux/SES/linux_ses_demo.md

 And `/etc/chrony.conf` file looks like below.
 ```
 admin:~ # cat /etc/chrony.conf
 # Use public servers from the pool.ntp.org project.
 pool cn.pool.ntp.org iburst
 ! pool pool.ntp.org iburst

 # Record the rate at which the system clock gains/losses time.
 driftfile /var/lib/chrony/drift

 # Allow the system clock to be stepped in the first three updates
 # if its offset is larger than 1 second.
 makestep 1.0 3

 # Enable kernel synchronization of the real-time clock (RTC).
 rtcsync

 # Enable hardware timestamping on all interfaces that support it.
 #hwtimestamp *

-	# Increase the minimum number of selectable sources required to adjust
+# Increase the minimum numbgr of selectable sources required to adjust
 # the system clock.
 #minsources 2

 # Allow NTP client access from local network.
 #allow 192.168.0.0/16

 # Serve time even if not synchronized to a time source.
 #local stratum 10

 # Specify file containing keys for NTP authentication.
 #keyfile /etc/chrony.keys

 # Get TAI-UTC offset and leap seconds from the system tz database.
 #leapsectz right/UTC

 # Specify directory for log files.
 logdir /var/log/chrony

 # Select which information is logged.
 #log measurements statistics tracking

 # Also include any directives found in configuration files in /etc/chrony.d
 include /etc/chrony.d/*.conf
 ```

 Make `/etc/chrony.conf` effective.